Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix a bug where the last line of an INI file would not be parsed.
 - Fix incorrect merging of sections and keys in INI files.
 - Fix game end text being stretched horizontally.
+- Fix a bug where the sidebar could only contain up to 75 items on a strip.